anderson-cu-bioastronautics/Git_Tutorial/README.md

     2. [Python](https://www.python.org/)
     3. [R](https://www.r-project.org/about.html)

-**Group Leaders have an additional step to complete BEFORE the tutorial:**
+**Tutorial Leaders have an additional step to complete BEFORE the tutorial:**
-- Create one GitHub repository for your group via [these instructions](Group-Leader-Instructions.md).
+- Fork this GitHub repository for your group via [these instructions](Interactive_Element_Setup.md).

 ## 1. Creating a GitHub Account
 This should be fairly self explanatory.